cmu-mars/cmu-robotics/documents/p2-cp1.md

 ## Intent Specification and Evaluation Metrics

 The intents described on the Wiki for CP1 in phase 1 still apply (Accuracy, timing, and safety).
-Also, we may consider power consumptions as a metric for evaluation.
-These should be summed over the `N` missions completed by the robot.
 In addition, we may evaluate the discovery mechanism with a cost function based on the number of queries used.
 Alternatively, Lincoln Labs can set a tunable query budget which will be used by the DAS.

 |             |   (p:✕,a:✕) |   (p:✔,a:✕) | (p:✔,a:✔)   |
 |-------------|-------------|-------------|-------------|